heig-vd-iai/canopen-stack/README.md

 python3 generator.py example.eds 1
 ```
 The node ID is required because it may be referenced in the EDS file, for example for PDO COB-ID.
 The script will do some basic verification, such as missing mandatory objects, missing mapped objects, or unsupported data types.

 **Keep in mind that the verification performed is basic and as such you are responsible for providing a well-build EDS file !**

 On success, the program will create a file named od.hpp containing the custom object dictionnary class.
 It is a mandatory dependency for the rest of the library.

 ## Object Dictionnary
+The object dictionnary is created from an associated EDS file.
+Because it is converted into a header file, it is statically allocated and its size is known at compile time.
+The dictionnary is composed by an array of objects.
+Each object is identified by a hexadecimal index.
+Objects are themselves composed by an array of entries.
+Each entry is identified by a subindex.
+The entries hold the data source, read/write access and data size.
+To access the data from the dictionnary, the index of the object and the entry subindex are used.
 *table of supported objects*

 ## Running The Example